dsdanielpark/ko-llama-2-jindo/documents/DEV_NOTES.md

-# Korean ShareGPT DeepL Alpaca(KSDA)
+# Korean ShareGPT Alpaca
-After translating the contents of SharGPT with a DeepL translator, a Vicuna model fine-tuned for language translation (Korean-English example)
+After using the translator to translate the contents of SharGPT, an alpaca model fine-tuned specifically for language translation tasks.